 This is nothing new-FDR recognized the significance of America's national forests, calling them the "lungs of our land."
+That's our carbon sink.

-Meanwhile, through current industrial uses of public lands, ancient carbon is removed from public lands in the form of oil and natural gas to be burned.
+Meanwhile, through current industrial uses of public lands, ancient carbon is removed in the form of oil and natural gas to be burned.
 This is a source for carbon to enter the atmosphere.
 If we compare the amount of carbon that public lands store to the amount of carbon we are pulling out of public lands, what is the balance?
-Is the management of public lands making things better or worse?
+Are our management choices making things better or worse?

 Example Language: Unfortunately, public lands emit more carbon than the ecosystems can sink (or store).
 Through oil and gas extraction, we are introducing 4.5 times the carbon into the atmosphere than our public lands can absorb.
+The current management of public lands is contributing to climate change.